Additional Restrictions Grant (ARG)

 Decision making and appeals

 The applications will be reviewed by a panel of officers from H&F Council and a recommendation will be made to senior officers for approval.
-This panel will consist of officers from finance, business rates and economic development.
+This panel will consist of council officers from the finance, business rates and economic development teams.

 There is no statutory right of appeal against a decision regarding this grant made by the council.